Connect with us

 The Gunn plan, which has already passed the House, phases out the income tax, which accounts for about one-third of state general fund revenue, while increasing the sales tax on most retail items from 7% percent to 8.5% and cutting the cost of car tags in half.

 The plan also reduces the grocery tax eventually from 7% to 4%.
-When fully enacted, the plan would result in an overall reduction in state revenue of about $1.4 in today's dollars — a significant amount, considering the state general fund is $5.8 billion this year.
+When fully enacted, the plan would result in an overall reduction in state revenue of about $1.4 billion in today’s dollars — a significant amount, considering the state general fund is $5.8 billion this year.

 A large part of the House proposal, though, does not go into effect unless certain revenue growth projections are met over about a decade.
 Some say it would take much longer than a decade to meet the revenue growth projections.